Looking for a new ID Card Printer System? Get our Free Buyers Guide >>>

 The Medical Group Management Association is calling for the adoption of swipe card technology which it says could save the industry $1 billion a year.
 Using patient ID cards with magnetic stripes enables a healthcare professional to call up valuable information in seconds by using a card reader.
 Instead of time-consuming photocopies of each individual’s insurance card, this technology cuts the time a patient must take to identify herself or himself to a provider.
 There are also claim adjudication applications, as well as the ability to generate information on benefits and co-pays with the swipe of a card.

-ID CARD SYSTEMS: IDENTIFY ADDED BENEFITSAn ID card system pays for itself in the long run.
-With functions well beyond standard digital imaging, you’ll see both hard and soft returns on your investment from a budget, security and overall morale perspective.
+An ID card system pays for itself in the long run.
+With functions well beyond standard digital imaging, you’ll see both hard and soft returns on your investment from a budget, security, and overall morale perspective.
 In addition, you’ll streamline common processes to save time otherwise spent on paper filing and reporting.